r3weber/Add-Attachments/README.md

 # Add Attachments
-Add files directly to a hosted feature layer in AGOL.
-Use a specific attribute to match attachments to.
+Add files to a feature layer in AGOL that have been named according to the naming convention in the .py file.